 - Here’s the cost of getting lean.
 [Infographic]

-It takes some time to master these answers on the fly with a wide variety of clients, but the only way to get started is to dive right in.
+In the end, yes, it’ll take some time to master these answers on the fly with a wide variety of people, but the only way to get started is to dive right in.

 [Of course, if you’re already a student or graduate of the Level 1 Certification, check out our Level 2 Certification, an exclusive Master Class for elite trainers looking to perfect their nutrition knowledge and coaching techniques].